miroslavostojicdev/claude-relay-mcp-server/README.md

 Save it to ~/Desktop/price-scraper.py and run it."
 ```

-AVI will call `mcp__claude-relay__send_instruction` behind the scenes.
+Claude Cowork will call `mcp__claude-relay__send_instruction` behind the scenes.
 The watcher picks it up within 2 seconds, Claude Code executes it, and marks it done.

 ### Available MCP Tools